HyagoOliveira/InputSystem/README.md

 ![TMPSettings SpriteAsset][TMPSettings_SpriteAsset]

-You need to place there all Sprite Assets your project is going to use.
+You need to place there all the Sprite Assets your project is going to use.
 Also, you need to configure them.
 Use the [official TMP Sprite Asset section](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/Sprites.html) to know how.

-If you wish to use the Sprites from **Free Prompts Pack**, just copy and paste any file from the [Sprite Assets folder](/SpriteAssets/) to your project path where your Sprites Assets will be loaded. **You don't need to configure any of them**.
+If you wish to use the Sprites from **Free Prompts Pack**, just copy and paste any file from the [Sprite Assets folder](/SpriteAssets/) to your project Default Sprite Assets path. **You don't need to configure any of Free Prompts Pack TMP Sprite Assets**.
 They are already all set to use and its sprites are on the [Sprites Sheets folder](/Sprites/) (you don't need to copy any file from this folder for your project).

 ### Showing Input Sprites using TMP